willwatson27/ez_calendar/README.md

 **Turn your Ecto queries into calendar style data structures!**
  * Includes view helpers for server side rendering in Phoenix
- * Works with Calecto and TimexEcto
+ * Tested with Ecto, Calecto and TimexEcto

 ## Installation